m-vo/contao-group-widget/README.md

 # contao-group-widget

 This Contao CMS extension provides a simple widget type `group` that allows repeatable groups of fields in the backend.
-The resulting data is stored as a serialized array.
+The resulting data is either stored as a serialized array (`blob`) or in a custom entity relationship.

 ![](docs/group-widget.png)